hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251114848v1-gaussian-see-gaussian-do-semantic-3d-motion-transfer-from-multiview-.md

 ---
 layout: default
-title: Gaussian See, Gaussian Do: Semantic 3D Motion Transfer from Multiview Video
+title: "Gaussian See, Gaussian Do: Semantic 3D Motion Transfer from Multiview Video"
 ---

 # Gaussian See, Gaussian Do: Semantic 3D Motion Transfer from Multiview Video